nizhuhatesocd/GoogleForms/README.md

 | //@lang	      | Selects all attributes that are named lang |

 [!]**Note**: (If the path starts with a slash ( / ) it always represents an absolute path to an element !)

+# What the Heck is XPATH ? :mega:
+**XPath**  uses *path expressions* to select nodes in an XML document.
+The node is selected by following a path or steps.
+The most useful path expressions are listed below

+# Finding XPATH :bulb:
+**XPath** of Elements are available by using F12 on the live webpage by entering <br>
+the chrome developer console and select xpath by copy selections

 # Attacks :sunglasses: